Florence Death Toll Rises To 23 As Rivers Continue To Flood In N.C. And S.C.

 Calls for help came via phone calls, texts, Facebook messages and other means, Mason said.

-Nearly 485,000 customers in North Carolina and 15,000 in South Carolina are without power.
+Some 473,000 customers in North Carolina and 10,000 in South Carolina are without power.
 Many schools remain closed or have delayed opening times — prolonging a disruption that began in many places last Tuesday, when evacuation orders took effect.

 Images from beaches along the coastline show devastated dunes — their sand spread flat over streets and yards.
 In one striking photo, two houses were left standing on their pilings — but the dunes in front of them have vanished.